tisya683/aviation-weather-etl-pipeline/README.md

 # aviation weather ETL pipeline

-During an operations internship in the ferry transport industry,I worked on preparing operational data for Power BI dashboards.
-Although I was involved in cleaning and transforming data, the underlying database and refresh processes were managed by another team, so I could not explore workflow automation.
+During an operations internship in the ferry transport industry, I worked on preparing operational data for Power BI dashboards.
+The process of extracting, cleaning, and visualising the data was largely manual and disconnected.
+It was difficult to introduce automation because the underlying database and refresh processes were outsourced, limiting my ability to explore workflow automation.
+The main challenge was ensuring that the data powering the visualisations remained relevant and continuously updated.

-This project is my way of closing that gap by building a real, end-to-end automated ETL pipeline from scratch, using a similarly operations-heavy dataset (aviation weather) so the skills would transfer directly back to that domain.
+This project is my way of addressing that gap by building a complete end-to-end ETL pipeline from scratch.
+I chose aviation weather data because it is similarly operations-focused and requires continuous updates, allowing me to develop skills that transfer directly to operational analytics and data engineering workflows.

 ## Table of Contents
 - API